-That’s why analysts speculate a Rivian IPO will come in the next few years.
+That’s why analysts speculate a Rivian IPO will come soon.
 Rivian revealed its two EVs in November of 2018.
 And with the recent preorders, the company plans to get the vehicles out within the year.

 The two vehicles are the R1T pickup truck and the R1S SUV.
 Both EVs share some great characteristics…